Lorentzian area measures and the Christoffel problem: Abstract

 Basic tools are first derived, similarly to the classical study of convex bodies.
 For example, F-convex sets are determined by their support function, which is defined on $\H^d$.
 Then the area measures of order $i$, $0\leq i\leq d$ are defined.
 As in the convex bodies case, they are the coefficients of the polynomial in $\epsilon$ which is the volume of an $\epsilon$ approximation of the convex set.
 Here the area measures are defined with respect to the Lorentzian structure.

 Then we focus on the area measure of order one.
-Finding necessary and sufficient conditions for a measure (here on $\H^d$) to be the first area measure of a F-convex set is the Christoffel Problem.
+Finding necessary and sufficient conditions for a measure (here on $\H^d$) to be the first area measure of an F-convex set is the Christoffel Problem.
 We derive many results about this problem.
-If we restrict to ``Fuchsian'' F-convex set (those who are invariant under linear isometries acting cocompactly on $\H^d$), then the problem is totally solved, analogously to the case of convex bodies.
+If we restrict to F-convex set setwise invariant under linear isometries acting cocompactly on $\H^d$, then the problem is totally solved, analogously to the case of convex bodies.
 In this case the measure can be given on a compact hyperbolic manifold.

 Particular attention is given on the smooth and polyhedral cases.
 In those cases, the Christoffel problem is equivalent to prescribing the mean radius of curvature and the edge lengths respectively.

 \textbf{MSC:} 52A38, 52A38, 58J05